MicrosoftDocs/visualstudio-docs/docs/python/code-editing.md

 ![Decorator completion](media/code-editing-completion-decorator.png)

 > [!Tip]
 > You can configure the behavior of completions through **Tools > Options > Text Editor > Python > Advanced"**.
 Among these, **Filter list based on search string**: applies filtering of completion suggestions as you type (default is checked), and **Member completion displays intersection of members** shows only completions that are supported by all possible types (default is unchecked).
+See [Options - completion results](options.md#completion-results).

 ### Signature help